-El Camino College is currently working to establish stable pathways for students to complete full certificates and degrees online, through a centrally coordinated process.
-There is not a cohesive plan for scheduling and expanding the offering of online courses at ECC, because a course becoming an online course is at the discretion of the faculty in that discipline.
-To provide more consistent offerings for students, and to attract those interested in fully online programs, strategic institutional planning for the development of fully online AA/AS degrees has been added to the college's overall Enrollment Management Plan.
+El Camino College is currently working to establish stable pathways for students to complete full certificates and degrees online through a centrally coordinated process.
+There is not a cohesive plan for scheduling and expanding the offering of online and hybrid courses at ECC, because the decision to offer a course online or hybrid is within the purview of the faculty in that discipline.
+To provide more consistent offerings for students, and to attract those interested in fully online programs, strategic institutional planning for the development of fully online AA/AS degrees has been added to the College's overall Enrollment Management Plan.

-The provision of specialized resources and increased professional development opportunities for faculty who teach online, along with Instructional Designers and Universal Design/ADA Specialists, can assist faculty as they transition into the online medium or continue to hone already established courses and programs.
+The provision of specialized resources and increased professional development opportunities for faculty who teach online and hybrid, along with Instructional Designers and Universal Design/ADA Specialists, can assist faculty as they transition into the online medium or continue to hone already established courses and programs.
 In addition, campus-wide professional development efforts increasingly have focused on addressing issues of equity surrounding student access, success, progress, and goal completion.
 Achievement gaps exist for some groups at El Camino College and, in some cases, are greater in the online environment.
 Addressing equity through distance education professional development offered by the Department of Online and Digital Education and program evaluation will need to be an essential component of all distance education programs.
+As part of addressing equity gaps an institutionalization of accountability for accessibility.